-Deck Checks
+■Deck Checks

-During events, the organizer or the head judge has the authority to check player decks (a "deck check") to determine whether or not they are appropriate.
+During events, the organizers and/or head judge have the authority to check player decks (a "deck check") to determine whether or not they are appropriate.

-When deck checks take place, it is recommended for them to be conducted by someone other than the head judge, if possible.
+When deck checks take place, it is recommended for them to be conducted by a judge other than the head judge, if possible.